Contrast-Security-OSS/docs/content/tools/plugins/MavenPlugin.md

 ### appVersion

-When your app's integration tests are run, the Contrast agent can add an app version to its metadata so that vulnerabilites can be compared between app versions, CI builds, etc...
+When your application's integration tests are run, the Contrast agent can add an `appVersion` property to its metadata.
+This allows you to compare vulnerabilities between applications versions, CI builds, etc. Contrast generates the `appVersion` in the following order:

-We generate this app version as follows and in this order:

-* If you specify an appVersion in the properties, we'll use that without modification
+* If you specify an `appVersion` in the properties, Contrast will use it without modification.
-* If your build is running in TravisCI, we'll use appName-$TRAVIS_BUILD_NUMBER
+* If your build is running in TravisCI, Contrast will use `appName-$TRAVIS_BUILD_NUMBER`.
-* If your build is running in CircleCI, we'll use appName-$CIRCLE_BUILD_NUM
+* If your build is running in CircleCI, Contrast will use `appName-$CIRCLE_BUILD_NUM`.
-* If no appVersion is specified, we'll generate one in the following format: appName-yyyyMMddHHmmss
+* If you don't specify an `appVersion`, Contrast will generate one in `appName-yyyyMMddHHmmss` format.

 ## Containers